Measuring guide

 7. CALF

-Find the widest part of the calf, double check to find the right place when measureing.
+Find the widest part of the calf, double check to find the right place when measuring.

 8. THE TOP / UNDER THE KNEE